 She pinched the bridge of her nose.
 They killed the Premier!
-Power mongers… damn them!
+Bastards… damn them!
 Damn them!

-"The United States Navy has recently engaged the Soviet escorts…" the news anchor reported.
+"The United States Navy recently engaged the V.I.
+Lenin…" the news anchor reported.

 Soviet Defense Minister Oleg Vodnik felt his stomach drop.
-Exclusive media footage of the sinking of the Premier's Dreadnaught fueled the rage that built up inside him.
+Exclusive media footage of the sinking of the dreadnaught fueled the rage that built up inside him.
 He clenched his fists (those) hard enough (bastards!) to draw blood.

 No!
-He balled his fists hard enough to go white.
+His fists were balled so tight that they were as pale as the snow on the ground.
 The captain repeated his rhetoric with a harsher tone.
-Oleg complied and was escorted out of his dacha and into the cold night, facing the bitter gale brought about by bitter comrades.
+My friend… Oleg complied and was escorted out of his dacha and into the cold night, facing the bitter gale brought about by bitter comrades.
 You will all pay!

 Aboard the K-570, Captain Klementi Ilyanovich Zoburyev and his political officer exchanged looks.
 This was very frustrating.
 I should have known…

-The tragic loss of the V. I. Lenin and its occupants was something that would make a Soviet citizen weep and a Soviet soldier angry enough to break the neck of an American.
+The tragic loss of the V. I. Lenin and its occupants was something that would make a citizen weep and a soldier angry enough to break the neck of an American.
 However, in this case, the anger was neither directed at the Americans nor its capitalist allies.
-Rather, it was at the Soviet Politburo and the heads of state of the USSR.
+Rather, it was at the Soviet Politburo, the heads of state of the USSR.
 The reason for their rage sat on the table in front of them.

 There were only two of them in the room.
 The steel door was thick enough to completely muffle out the sounds coming from inside.